 THE WALDORF ASTORIA SPA & ICONIC Pool

 The spa, pool, and fitness room of the Waldorf Astoria Bangkok are all on 16F.
 The fitness is a 24-hour place, good for those needing day-through-night access to their unbreakable sweat-out regimen.
 The spa is beautiful, airy, with soft hues in pink and beige.
 The treatments, as earlier mentioned, are now 50% off.
 The Waldorf Astoria Massage, their signature natural oil massage of 90 minutes, is Bt4,700++ before the discount.
 This is a limited time offer, so please go visit their Facebook for further details.

 The Waldorf Astoria Spa is on 16F, the same floor as their worldly famous pool.
 This is their waiting area.
 A good inspiration, or should it be a good beginning, of self-care.

 Their spa is cosy.
 Not a whole lot of treatment rooms, although most come with this amazing view (please see the image below).
 If you like self-pampering, a good relaxing massage, this is the place to be.
 My 90-minute treatment was really relaxing.
 Their natural oils are in the scent of Magnolia, but in the end, they use a citrus-scented oil that rejuvenated me back to reality. 😀

 The Spa treatment room.
-This is a double room with the iconic bathtub.
-And the view, which you won’t see it during the treatment, is still the Royal Bangkok Sports Club.
+This is a double room with an iconic bathtub.
+And the view, which you won’t see during the treatment, is still the Royal Bangkok Sports Club.
 Their treatment beds are warmed, so comforting and relaxing.

 The Spa’s after-treatment refreshments of lemongrass tea and aloe vera pudding.